-In September of 2002 he signed on as President of Grokster.
-During his tenure there he built Grokster into one of the world’s most popular file sharing networks and an internationally recognized brand name.
+In September of 2002, he became President of Grokster.
+During his tenure there he built Grokster into one of the world’s most popular file-sharing networks and an internationally recognized brand name.
 He left Grokster in late 2003 to serve as CEO of Optisoft, S.L. of Madrid, Spain, publishers of Blubster and Piolet.
 Mr. Rosso was named as one of New Media Age Magazine’s Top 50 Key Players of 2004 in the interactive media industry and has been featured in major international media outlets such as Newsweek, Forbes, Fortune, CNN, Fox News, CNBC, MSNBC, The Financial Times, The Wall Street Journal, The Los Angeles Times, USA Today, The New York Times, CNET, NPR and CBS News’ “60 Minutes”.

-Mr. Rosso graduated from The University of South Carolina with a BA in English.
-In 2004 he was named a Fellow of the Royal Society of the Arts in London and has been the recipient of several citations from The City of Los Angeles in recognition of cultural and civic contributions.
+Mr. Rosso graduated from The University of South Carolina.
+In 2004 he was named a Fellow of the Royal Society of the Arts in London and has been honored by The City of Los Angeles in recognition of cultural and civic contributions.
 He regularly lectures at colleges and universities across the US.